 The American Staffordshire Terrier, or "Am Staff" is very similar to the American Pit Bull Terrier and is often casually called a pit bull.
-Unfortunately, pit bull type dogs are often very misunderstood.
-Some jurisdictions actually have legislation banning American Staffordshire Terriers and any dogs that resemble pit bulls.
+Unfortunately, pit bull-type dogs are often very misunderstood and considered dangerous.
+Some jurisdictions have legislation banning American Staffordshire Terriers and any dogs that resemble pit bulls.

 Am Staffs have a quite large weight range.
 Averaging between 40 and 70 pounds, they are definitely on the larger size of the medium range.
 This is especially due to their muscular bodies.
 However, many Am Staffs fall in the lower part of the weight range, especially females.
-In addition, it is often easy to find dogs mixed with pit bull type dogs in a smaller size.
+Also, it is often easy to find dogs mixed with pit bull-type dogs in a smaller size.

 In general, the Am Staff is a highly affectionate and energetic dog that makes a wonderful companion for active households.